mawrkus/pull-request-review-guide/README.md

 Instead of: "your", "mine", "not mine", use ""our".

 Rephrase any comment using "we".
+Be inclusive, showing that you share ownership of the code being modified.

-#### Help the author / Seek to understand the author's perspective
+#### Help the author / Don't be a gatekeeper

 Writing Software is a discovery process, in the sense that we try to figure out the problem at hands and how to solve it in the best way.